phatak-dev/fresher-to-expert/read/online_courses.md

 Want to learn from the best lectures in the world?
 Then you should start using online courses.

 From last few years, there is a new trend in education.
 In earlier times, people were travelling great distance in order to get quality education.
-But with Interenet that's no more required.
-With Interent  you can learn anything sitting in home.
+But with Internet that's no more required.
+With Internet you can learn anything sitting in home.
 Most of the time these courses will be free or will be charging very less money.
 These kind of courses are called as [MOOC](http://en.wikipedia.org/wiki/Massive_open_online_course)- Massive open online course.

 Whenever people hear about the online courses, there will be some questions arise.
 Particularly around the quality of the teaching and content.
 The following are few of FAQ asked by students